• Facebook

 • That’s it!
 You’re ready to use it in this delicious cocktail.

-How to make this aperol cranberry spritz
+How to make this winter aperol spritz

 • Fill a glass with ice.